cwcustis/cwcustis.github.io/README.md

 Cameron Custis | cwcustis@my.waketech.edu
 This account was created for the Spring semester of CTI-110
-This repository serves to store classword for CTI-110
+This repository serves to store classwork for CTI-110
 # About Me
 ## My Interests
 I spend my free time writing, watching videos, shows, and movies, and playing games online.
 Additionally, I'm interested in cars and travel.